Alicia Silverstone: 2010s

 Silverstone continued to focus on theater and independent productions throughout the 2010s, but acted considerably more than in the previous decade.
 In 2010, she reprised her role in the Broadway production of Time Stands Still, alongside Laura Linney.
 Daniel Sullivan directed the play, and described Silverstone as "a breath of fresh air" which had a general positive reception among critics.
 The New York Times felt that Silverstone "brings warmth, actorly intelligence, and delicate humor."
 She filmed a small segment in the independent comedy sequel Elektra Luxx (2010), but her part was not included in the final cut of the film.

 Silverstone obtained the role of the teacher of a Manhattan private-school senior in the teen romance drama The Art of Getting By (2011), which premiered at the Sundance Film Festival.
-The ensemble comedy Butter (2011) saw her play the adoptive mother of a 12-year-old African American girl who enters a local butter sculpturing competition in a small Iowa town.
+The ensemble comedy Butter (2011) saw her play the adoptive mother of a 12-year-old African-American girl who enters a local butter sculpturing competition in a small Iowa town.
 The film screened on the film festival circuit and was distributed in a limited release.
 She reunited with Clueless director Amy Heckerling in the independent film Vamps (2012), playing one of two vampires who fall in love and face a choice that could jeopardize their immortality.
 She was offered the role after Heckerling came to see her in Time Stands Still.
 Despite a very limited release, Variety found the film to be "a refreshing change of pace [...] with an irresistible cast".

 Silverstone guest-starred in Childrens Hospital (2011) and obtained a four-episode role in the first season of Suburgatory (2012), reuniting with her Clueless castmate Jeremy Sisto.
 In 2012, Silverstone returned to Broadway in the production of The Performers, a comedic performance set at the Adult Film Award in Las Vegas.
-The play premiered in November at the Longacre Theatre, but was cancelled after 23 previews and seven regular performances due to the aftermath of Hurricane Sandy.
+The play premiered in November at the Longacre Theatre, but was canceled after 23 previews and seven regular performances due to the aftermath of Hurricane Sandy.
 In 2013, she filmed the television pilot HR, which was not picked up, and appeared in the Sundance comedy Ass Backwards, released for VOD and selected theaters.
 In 2014, Silverstone took on the role of a self-absorbed mother in the rural environment in the coming-of-age drama Angels in Stardust, and her Kind Life follow-up book, The Kind Mama, was published.